ADA Amazonia Aquasoil Description

 “My tank water was completely brown and mucky right after I filled it!”
 This is usually what I hear and read about all the time.
 ADA Amazonia Aquasoil is a substrate that, once filled with water, will release all that micro debris and cloud up your aquarium for a few hours.
 Your best bet to prevent this from happening is to wash all your substrate in a container before adding it into your tank.

 Aqua Design Amano is a name brand – when you buy their product, you’re realistically buying the Rolls Royce of the aquatic world.
 With Amazonia Aquasoil, prices definitely vary from supply and demand.
 It can be anywhere from $30-50 per 9 liters for a bag of this stuff and that doesn’t even include shipping, where eco-complete is almost half the price.
 I’ve used eco-complete recently and for the price, the roots of foreground plants have a very hard time sending out runners.
-If you on a tight-budget, check out similiar products like:

 If you are looking for the name brand and a sure thing, ADA amazonia aquasoil might be your substrate.
 Check out below for the best places to buy your ADA aquasoil: